bashirmohd/cbndtxopensource/rasa-init-demo/data/nlu.md

 ## intent:cbn_faq_dfd31
 - How is the verified SMEEIS project Register updated?
+- What criteria is used when verifying a SMEEIS project?

 ## intent:cbn_faq_dfd32
 - What is SMEEIS?
+- What does SMEEIS stand for?
+- What is the full meaning of SMEEIS?

 ## intent:cbn_faq_dfd33
 - What is the opportunity for micro enterprises under the SMEEIS?